Pokémon: Lucario and the Mystery of Mew: Plot

 They enter the tree and are attacked by the tree's defense system, antibody-type mechanisms, triggered by Kidd's survey robots.
 While Ash initially manages to reunite with Pikachu, the antibodies overwhelm everyone and absorb them into the tree.
-After Pikachu pleads with Mew, he saves them by reasoning with the tree's defence mechanism.
+After Pikachu pleads with Mew, he saves them by reasoning with the tree's defense mechanism.
 However, the disruption of energy flow in the tree due to the defense system sends the tree into shock, and as Mew and the tree are symbiotic creatures that depend on each other for survival, Mew also becomes very ill.
 Traveling to the tree's heart, Ash, Kidd, and Lucario witness a time flower's vision of Aaron, revealing that he actually sacrificed himself using his Aura power into the Tree to stop the war.
-Following the vision, Lucario and Ash combine their Aura to reverse the self-destruction of the tree and save Mew, but Lucario pushes Ash away towards the completion of the process to save Ash.
+Following the vision, Lucario and Ash combine their Aura to reverse the self-destruction of the tree and save Mew, but Lucario pushes Ash away towards the completion of the process to save him.

-Following the tree's restoration, a worn-out Lucario stumbles upon one last time flower; through the vision he sees a dying Aaron and learns his master sealed him away to ensure that he doesn't die with him, also thanking him for being his friend.
+Following the tree's restoration, a worn-out Lucario stumbles upon one last time flower.
+Through the vision he sees a dying Aaron, and learns his master sealed him away to ensure that he wouldn't die too.
+Aaron thanks Lucario for being his friend.
 Lucario, having been touched by Aaron's last words, peacefully passes on.
 As Kidd and Ash reunite with their team, Kidd decides to keep her discovery under wraps and Ash vows to keep Lucario's memory with him.